Carolyn Warkentin (she/her),

 Mark Wybenga (he/him),

 Mark Wybenga began at SECC in 1998.
-He has held various roles, and is currently the Community Services Department Coordinator.
-Mark oversees Community Services, Children & Youth Services, and Settlement Services.
+He has held various roles, and is currently the Volunteer Services Department Coordinator.

 “I started in Community Home Support Services’ Meals on Wheels program helping seniors access nutritious food that helped them to live independently at home as long as possible, so my passion lies in doing anything we can do to help make the lives of our elders as comfortable as possible.
 They’ve contributed to much to build and sustain our community that we owe them respect and to help them age in place gracefully.”